chrisvdg/scrumtime/README.md

 # Scrumtime
-Simple slack bot that can be used to announce scrum time
+Simple chat bot that can be used to announce scrum time

 ## Usage